Cam Johnson banks in 3, NBA-leading Suns stun Knicks 115-114

 Associated Press

-PHOENIX (AP) — Cam Johnson banked in a 3-pointer at the buzzer to finish with a career-high 38 points and give the Phoenix Suns a wild 115-114 victory over the New York Knicks on Friday night.
+Johnson responded with a brilliant fourth quarter after Randle was ejected, banking in a 3-pointer at the buzzer to finish with a career-high 38 points and give the Suns a wild 115-114 victory over the Knicks on Friday night.

+“Just thankful that it went down,” Johnson said.
+“I love my guys.”

-Johnson’s ninth 3-pointer in 12 tries came from 31 feet at the top of the key.
+Johnson’s ninth 3-pointer in 12 tries came from 31 feet at the top of the key, capping a 21-point fourth quarter that included six 3s.
 The NBA-leading Suns, playing without All-Star guards Chris Paul and Devin Booker, improved to 51-12.

-The Knicks looked as if they were headed for an impressive road win before Julius Randle’s ill-timed ejection in the third quarter in an exchange with Johnson.
+The Knicks looked like they were headed for an impressive road win before Randle’s ill-timed outburst late in the third quarter sent him to the locker room.

+“I had the opportunity to continue playing,” Johnson said.
+“And he didn’t.”

+Said Knicks coach Tom Thibodeau: “You’ve got to know where to stop.
+None of us are perfect and we are going to make mistakes, but you’ve got to be disciplined.”

+Johnson said the feud with Randle had been brewing over the course of multiple games between the teams.
+Johnson took a hard shoulder to the chest from Randle on Friday in the first quarter, which knocked the wind out of him and sent him to the locker room briefly.
+Johnson said he thought the move “felt cheap” and set the stage for the later confrontation.

-New York blew a 14-point lead following Randle’s ejection, but Mitchell Robinson’s layup with 15 seconds left gave the Knicks a 113-112 lead.
+New York blew a 14-point lead in Randle’s absence, but Mitchell Robinson’s layup with 15 seconds left gave the Knicks a 113-112 lead.
 Alec Burks added a free throw to give the Knicks a 114-112 advantage — but missed his second attempt — giving the Suns an opportunity in the final seconds.

-That’s when Johnson capped his huge night with his biggest shot, sinking the long 3-pointer after Cam Payne’s pass.
-Johnson’s shot was long, but smacked off the glass and through the hoop.
+That’s when Johnson capped his huge night with his biggest shot, sinking the long 3-pointer after Cam Payne’s drove the court and flipped the ball back to Johnson.
+The sharpshooter’s aim was long, but smacked off the glass and through the hoop to set off a wild celebration.

-Johnson hit six 3-pointers and scored 21 points in the fourth quarter.
+“I just couldn’t stop saying, ‘I’m proud of you, bro,’” Suns forward Jae Crowder said.

 The Knicks — up 86-76 when Randle was tossed — have lost seven straight.